Skip to content

 Another team picked up on this team’s success, expanding upon light to come up with the word torch (aka, a flashlight to my American friends).
 This team created ideas like distributing small key-ring torches as media gifts, a community program to remind families to check that their home torches had batteries in case of emergencies, etc.

-If you’ve used the Lotus Blossom, add your thoughts, comments and tips below.
+Have you tried the Lotus Blossom before?
+Any other thoughts on how you’ve used it?
+Please add your thoughts, comments and tips below.

 No comment yet, add your voice below!